Without a doubt, Costa Rica is one of the best surf destinations in the world.

 Playa Guiones is where you go surf in “Nosara”.
 It is a long, sandy beach break that houses some of the most consistent surf in all of Costa Rica.

-It’s definitely not the nicest wave- it is a beach break after all.
-However, you can probably surf here 365 days a year.
+Playa Guiones doesn’t exactly have a world class wave shape- it is a beach break after all.
+But it’s a really fun wave.
+And, you can pretty much surf here 365 days a year.
 No joke.

 And it is for that reason why this area is becoming one of Costa Rica’s most beloved by tourist surf towns.